-Diluent and transportation expense, is an IFRS measure in the Corporation's consolidated statement of earnings (loss) and comprehensive income (loss), which is the most directly comparable primary financial statement measure to transportation and storage expense.
-A reconciliation from diluent and transportation expense to transportation and storage expense has been provided in section 16 "Non-GAAP and Other Financial Measures" in MEG's annual 2021 MD&A.
+Other revenue is an IFRS measure in the Corporation's consolidated statement of earnings (loss) and comprehensive income (loss), which is the most directly comparable primary financial statement measure to transportation revenue.
+A reconciliation from other revenue to transportation revenue has been provided in section 16 "Non-GAAP and Other Financial Measures" in MEG's annual 2022 MD&A.